bmjen/puppet-docs/source/pdk/pdk_get_started.md

 To generate a new module with PDK's default template, use the `pdk new module` command.

-Before you begin, you should have already installed the puppet-pdk package.
+Before you begin, you should have already installed the pdk package.

 1. From the command line, run the `pdk new module` command, specifying the name of the new module.